plun1331/PodrumPluginAPI/README.md

 This is because you need to tell your plugin class that your plugin has actually been loaded.

-To do this, simply call `plugin.startup()` when your plugin enabled.
+To do this, simply call `plugin.startup()` when your plugin enables.
 This will register your commands and listeners with the server.

 Likewise, when you disable the plugin, you must call `plugin.cleanup()`.
 This will remove your commands and listeners from the server.